MicrosoftDocs/customer-insights/ci-docs/export-facebook.md

 ## Known limitations

 - The maximum customer profiles per export to Facebook Ads Manager is up to 10 million, which can take up to 90 minutes.
-- Exporting to Facebook Ads Manager is limited to segments.
+- Exports to Facebook Ads Manager is limited to segments.
 - [Custom audiences in Facebook](https://www.facebook.com/business/help/744354708981227?id=2469097953376494) of type *customer list* only.
   > [!NOTE]
   > You can only create or update custom audiences on Facebook of the type *customer list* with this export.
 In some cases, you see custom audiences of different types in the dropdown list.
 Selecting a different type than *customer list* will result in a failing export.